zeroxthreef/greenit/README.md

 Once you've taken care of that, run the ``src/install.sh`` script and restart nginx.

-## Licesne
+## License
-* MIT (though this may not be correct because of my usage of the scriptrunner SCGI file which is GPL/LGPL that I modified with a different shebang and log location)
+MIT (though this may not be correct because of my usage of the scriptrunner SCGI file which is GPL/LGPL that I modified with a different shebang and log location)